Key Luton Airport information

 Thameslink also operate direct trains to London Bridge, Blackfriars, City Thameslink, Farringdon and St Pancras International.
 There are six trains leaving every hour and trains once an hour through the night.
 The journey to London from Luton Airport, including the bus transfer, is roughly 40 minutes.

 You can buy return train tickets if you're also planning to get the train to Luton Airport at the end of your trip.

-How to get to Luton Airport by train
+How can I get to Luton Airport by train?

 You can catch the train to Luton Airport either with East Midlands Trains or via Thameslink.
 Trains go from London Bridge, Blackfriars, City Thameslink, Farringdon and St Pancras International.
 Remember to leave time for the 10-minute shuttle bus to transfer you to the airport.

-Travelling from Luton Airport to London by coach
+How can I travel from Luton Airport to London by coach?